In this post, I will cover all the main details regarding developing my entry for the Neo4j Challenge.

 So, that's it!
 Now our app is running on Heroku Cloud!
 For more details take a look into /config/jetty.rb to see how Jetty is being started up and /src/main/webapp/WEB-INF/web.xml to see the JRuby-Rack configuration.
-Other technical details you can find at application readme file.
+Other technical details you can find in the application readme file.

 Now, let's talk about Neo4j.

-So, when I discovered this challenge, I decided "- ok, now is the time to take a closer look on Neo4j.".
+So, when I discovered this challenge, I decided "- ok, now is the time to take a closer look at Neo4j.".

-First thing I did: accessed Neo4j download page and downloaded the 1.6 Community version.
+The first thing I did was access the Neo4j download page and downloaded the 1.6 Community version.

 After that, the server installation.
 It is super easy.
 Just follow these instructions.